James Clerk Maxwell: Marischal College, Aberdeen, 1856–1860

 He focused his attention on a problem that had eluded scientists for 200 years: the nature of Saturn's rings.
 It was unknown how they could remain stable without breaking up, drifting away or crashing into Saturn.
 The problem took on a particular resonance at that time because St John's College, Cambridge, had chosen it as the topic for the 1857 Adams Prize.
 Maxwell devoted two years to studying the problem, proving that a regular solid ring could not be stable, while a fluid ring would be forced by wave action to break up into blobs.
 Since neither was observed, he concluded that the rings must be composed of numerous small particles he called "brick-bats", each independently orbiting Saturn.
 Maxwell was awarded the £130 Adams Prize in 1859 for his essay "On the stability of the motion of Saturn's rings"; he was the only entrant to have made enough headway to submit an entry.
 His work was so detailed and convincing that when George Biddell Airy read it he commented, "It is one of the most remarkable applications of mathematics to physics that I have ever seen."
 It was considered the final word on the issue until direct observations by the Voyager flybys of the 1980s confirmed Maxwell's prediction that the rings were composed of particles.
-It is now understood, however, that the rings' particles are not stable at all, being pulled by gravity onto Saturn.
+It is now understood, however, that the rings' particles are not totally stable, being pulled by gravity onto Saturn.
 The rings are expected to vanish entirely over the next 300 million years.

 In 1857 Maxwell befriended the Reverend Daniel Dewar, who was then the Principal of Marischal.
 Through him Maxwell met Dewar's daughter, Katherine Mary Dewar.
 They were engaged in February 1858 and married in Aberdeen on 2 June 1858.
 On the marriage record, Maxwell is listed as Professor of Natural Philosophy in Marischal College, Aberdeen.
 Katherine was seven years Maxwell's senior.
 Comparatively little is known of her, although it is known that she helped in his lab and worked on experiments in viscosity.
 Maxwell's biographer and friend, Lewis Campbell, adopted an uncharacteristic reticence on the subject of Katherine, though describing their married life as "one of unexampled devotion".